 There is nothing I hate more than soap scum.

-We recently remodeled our bathroom and updated our old cinderella tub into a fully functional tub/shower combination surrounded by glass tile.
+We recently remodeled our bathroom and updated our old Cinderella tub into a fully functional tub/shower combination surrounded by glass tile.
 While I absolutely adore how the project turned out, I’m a little daunted when it comes to cleaning.

 We had rarely used that tub prior to the remodel, so I never knew how much soap scum would start to accrue once we started using the tub daily.
-For a while, I was buying a natural shower cleaner which worked wonderfully for the tub, but not so wonderfully for our budget.
-Plus, it contained a very strong fragrance which lingered for quite some time.
+For a while, I was buying a natural shower cleaner which worked wonderfully for the tub, but not so wonderful for our budget.
+Plus, it contained a very strong fragrance that lingered for quite some time.
 The fragrance bothered me so much that I had to open a window after using it.